kairos-io/kairos-docs/content/en/docs/Examples/localai.md

 ---

 {{% alert title="Warning" %}}
-This tutorial will download an AI model which is around 4Gib
+This tutorial will download an AI model which is around 4Gib.

+Keep in mind that AI models are performance hungry.
+Performance on a VM can be poor depending on your host CPU.
+To get the best performance, use a bare-metal machine.
 {{% /alert %}}

 Welcome to the guide on using LocalAI with Kairos and K3s on your nodes!